Remedial / Rehabilitation Therapy..

 What IS IT and how can it help you?

-To walk up or down a set of stairs we must have strength, coordination, balance and the flexibility.
+To walk up or down a set of stairs we must have strength, coordination, balance and flexibility.
 Whether we do this with speed, or while carrying extra weight, it doesn't really matter.
 What matters are those 4 key fundamentals that allow us to succeed without feeling pain, discomfort or a complete inability to be able to perform the task.

 Remedial therapy is all about overcoming the problems you face with everyday tasks, sporting activities or even just when you're trying to be a little more active; without suffering from pain or discomfort.
 It's about anyalsying the body to determine what movement patterns are difficult, why they are difficult, and how to overcome them.